camunda/camunda-docs/docs/components/modeler/web-modeler/camunda-marketplace.md

 Scroll down in the change type context menu and click on your downloaded Connector to change the type of existing task.
 You can then add the required details in the properties panel on the right side of the screen.

+After downloading, you may view a modal reading **Connector already exists**:

+- By clicking **Save as copy**, you are not overwriting the current Connector.
+Instead, you are saving this as a new file you can edit.
+- By clicking **Replace resource**, you are replacing the current Connector.
+If you are downloading a Connector from the Camunda Marketplace, it is read-only and you can view it if you are opening the template using the Camunda template editor.
+To edit the Connector, click **Customize template** to duplicate this template.

 :::note
 You can also host custom Connectors developed with [Connector SDK](/docs/components/connectors/custom-built-connectors/connector-sdk.md).
 Instead of viewing **Download to project**, it may read [**Learn more about self-hosted Connectors**](/docs/guides/host-custom-connector.md).